 For me this is a really interesting question for Enterprise Architects as their answers can give you an insight into who is either inside the candidates circle of influence (if they are being honest) or who the candidate believes they should be influencing (if they are telling the odd fib).
 The ability for an Enterprise Architect to be self aware on this matter tells you everything you probably need to know about their ability to deal with the disappearing project sponsor.
 I would really drill into this area.
 You could go a step further and ask whether they believe people look forward to their meetings?
 Or even more directly which of their key stakeholders enjoys their meetings most and why?
 I'd be interested to know how often they themselves get invited to meetings and perhaps more importantly whether or not they get invited to the follow on meetings thereafter.
 On paper the Enterprise Architect should be the first person on the invite list, afterall their ultimate purpose is to make all the noise mean something.
 They should be the broker of communication between diverse groups of stakeholders.

 Question #4: What's your worst ever battle scar?

 In our research we asked hiring managers to identify in their own words the single skill they find most difficult to source in an Enterprise Architect.
 There was certainly some sentiment in the responses towards 'experience' in fact one response that particularly stood out introduced the concept that an EA needs to be 'streetwise' and in a sense battled hardened from previous experience in large, complex projects with challenging stakeholders.
-This question is great because it's almost a double edged sword.
-You want to hear about challenges that have been overcome.
+This is a great question for Enterprise Architects is great because it's almost a double edged sword.
+In their answers, you want to hear about challenges that have been overcome.
 You want to hear about a voyage of self discovery.
 But by the nature of an EA's role of being a trusted advisor to the business there is probably a line that you wouldn't want candidates to cross in terms of just how candid they are.

 Question #5: When growing up did you prefer to be a cop or a robber?